cdlhub/documentation/md/OutputComponents.md

 ### aalcalc <a id="aalcalc"></a>
 ***
 aalcalc produces binary files which contain the sum of means, and sum of squared means across all periods for each summary_id.
-This is the first stage in the calculation of average annual loss and standard deviation of loss, which requires the aggregation of the sum of means and sum of squared means for all periods.
-Like the leccalc component, the calculation cannot be performed within a single process on a subset of the data in cases where the analysis has been distributed across mutliple processes.
+This is the first stage in the calculation of average annual loss and standard deviation of loss, which requires the aggregation of the sum of means and sum of squared means across all periods.
+Like the leccalc component, the calculation cannot be performed within a single process containing a subset of the data, in cases where the analysis has been distributed across multiple processes.
 Instead, the aalcalc binaries returned from all processes are read back into memory by the aalsummary component which completes the calculation of average annual loss and standard deviation.

 Two types of mean are calculated in aalcalc; analytical mean (type 1) and sample mean (type 2).
 If the analysis is run with zero samples, then only type 1 means are returned by aalcalc.